FOREX-Swiss franc soars after SNB drops cap on currency

 * Biggest move in franc rates in free-float era

-* Yen rises as investors seek safe havens (New throughout, updates prices, adds comments)
+* Yen rises as investors seek safe havens (New throughout, updates prices and market activity)

 By Sam Forgione